Encyclopedia: Yan Yu Wenping

 Welcome to the Romance of the Three Kingdoms Encyclopedia

 You are viewing the profile of Yan Yu (閻宇), styled Wenping (文平).
-“Given rank by Huang Hao.
-Talentless.
-Disbanded Jiang Wei’s defense of Qishan Hills.”
+“A respected figure in Shu, given command of the south.
+In novel, becomes Huang Hao’s man.”
 Yan Yu was affiliated with and the Shu Kingdom.
 Return to the Three Kingdoms Encyclopedia to learn more or explore our Encyclopedia Directory to browse by kingdom or category.

 Top?